 My article is addressed to “you” or the hypothetical guy, because there appears to be a misunderstanding of just how intertwined these wires and social injustices are.
 Whether they range from big to small problems, each imbalance creates fractures in women’s daily lives.

-[Side note: In this article I simplified it to just male and female genders, but keep in mind, gender, and sexuality, are a colorful spectrum with people falling all along the colorful rainbow.]
+[Side note: In this article I simplified it to just male and female genders, but keep in mind, gender, and sexuality, are a spectrum.]

 I find it very demonstrative just how absurd our societal imbalance is today when you look at it from this perspective.
 So imagine this: no, really imagine this.

 You live in a world where the overwhelming majority of politicians are women.
 Nearly all the doctors, lawyers, philosophers, police officers, religious leaders, historians, scientists, film producers, writers, musicians and journalists are all women.
 So, nearly all the most influential and powerful people on the planet are women while men are on the periphery.

 The female politicians pass laws to regulate men’s reproductive systems; their vas deferens, semen, penis and testicles.
 Men’s private bodies become political debate.
 The female doctors are an authority over you.
 The female lawyers create laws that affect you and get the person who assaulted you acquitted.
 In-fact, the person who assaulted you goes free while everyone around you condemns you, calling you a liar.